 Perhaps more than any other emerging technology, machine learning sits at the core of the Fourth Industrial Revolution for its potential to drastically change the nature of tasks, job roles and necessary skills.

 Machine learning platforms automate the task of finding meaningful patterns in data, making it easier to get insights from extremely large data sets.
 That, in turn, supports the application of artificial intelligence (AI), automation and vast innovation across industries.

 As more tasks become automated, companies will need to evolve existing roles and create new ones to meet the changing demand.
-To weather this next industrial revolution, companies need to invest in their workforce to adapt to machine learning instead of being overcome by it.
+To weather this next industrial revolution, every company needs to invest in its workforce to adapt to machine learning instead of being overcome by it.

 Machine learning’s impact across industries

 For industries considering the potential impact of machine learning on business processes and job roles, it’s not a question of if — but how much — they’ll put machine learning to use to drive growth and innovation.